TENNIS IS A SYNONYM

 The siblings have also excelled in the classroom.
 In high school, both were members of the Cum Laude Honor Society, National Merit Scholars and AP National Scholars.

 The two have used tennis as a bond, learning a great deal from their parents and other family members.
 The kids are related to 10 Harvard graduates, many who were varsity athletes themselves.
-This includes their aunt Erika Smith, who graduated in 1985 and was an All-Ivy tennis player in both singles and doubles.
+This includes their aunt Erika Smith, who graduated in 1985 and was an All-Ivy tennis player in both singles and doubles, has won numerous Gold Balls in senior women’s tennis.
 “She has been a positive and strong influence on both Xavier and Natasha,” according to Javier.
-And Uncle Fernando, who became a doctor and moved to Santa Fe, is an avid recreational player who has retained the legendary Jimmy Parker as his coach.
+And Uncle Fernando, who became a medical doctor and moved to Santa Fe, is an avid recreational player who has retained the legendary Jimmy Parker (former Head Pro at the Houston Racquet Club) as his coach.
 He, too, has been a big supporter of Xavier and Natasha.

 “Xavier and Natasha are best friends.
 They complement each other.
-They really enjoy playing mixed doubles together.
+They really enjoy playing mixed doubles together, a pairing that Texas Tennis Hall of Fame coach Chris Bovett encouraged.
 Tennis allows parents and children to bond in a very special way.
 Oftentimes, one parent would take one child to a tournament in one city and the other parent would take the other child to a different tournament location.
 So either I would take Xavier to one tournament while Natalya took Natasha to another tournament or vice versa.

 The family uses their love for tennis, as well as their Hispanic Heritage, to help build an inclusive community.
 In high school, Natasha served as president of the Hispanic Affinity Group and was recently featured in Latina Style Magazine.
 Some years ago, Xavier penned a prize-winning essay on Pancho Gonzalez for the USTA, noting that it was both an honor and a responsibility to have the same surname (even though there is no family relationship) as one of the greatest tennis players of all time.

-Natalya is not Hispanic, but Javier’s parents are from Bolivia, a country that Mauricio has represented in the Junior Davis Cup.
+Natalya is not Hispanic (her heritage is English, German and French-Canadian), but Javier’s parents are from Bolivia, a country that Mauricio has represented in the Junior Davis Cup.
 Natalya has already visited there and one day would like to repeat the visit, but this time with both of her children.

 “We’re proud of our Hispanic Heritage,” Javier says.
 “It’s something we would like to continue to explore.
 We are looking forward to traveling with the entire family to South America to see the sights, visit with family and friends and even play in a tennis tournament or two.”

-Although the family hasn’t been able to go to South America yet, they did get the chance to head to Spain last summer to attend a family wedding.
+Although the family hasn’t been able to go to South America yet, they did get the chance to head to Spain during the summer of 2017 to attend a family wedding.
 In their time there, they found out a very important truth to life with a ball and racquet.

 “During our trip to Seville, Spain, we dropped in on a local tennis club – the Real Club de Tenis Betis – and they welcomed us right away.
 Xavier was able to play on a yellowish-orange sandstone court surface commonly used in Andalusia for bullrings as well as tennis courts.
-Being a tennis player is an advantage because you can make friends instantly anywhere in the world.”
+As my tennis buddy from La Jolla Chico Hagey says, ‘being a tennis player gives you an advantage because you can make friends instantly anywhere in the world.’ ”

 Not surprisingly, this focus on friendship has produced good sportsmanship.
 On the court, the duo has won their fair share of awards in this category as well.
 Xavier won a Texas Boys Sportsmanship Award three years straight at the Grand Slam Sectional Championships by vote of his peers, as well as the Texas Section’s 2014 John McFarlin Award (for the Texas junior who exemplifies citizenship, leadership and sportsmanship) and the 2012 Bill Talbert National Jr. Sportsmanship Award, while Natasha won three Texas sportsmanship awards of her own, including the Zina Garrison G16 Sportsmanship Award, by vote of her peers.

 Brother and sister haven’t rested on their laurels, either.
-Just this August, Xavier won the Men's Open Doubles title at the USTA National Grass Court Championships at the International Tennis Hall of Fame.
-Meanwhile, this past August Natasha won three of her matches for the International Club of the USA against the International Club of Great Britain in the 2017 edition of the Ted Avory Cup.
+In August 2017, Xavier won the Men's Open Doubles title with Harry Fowler at the USTA National Grass Court Championships at the International Tennis Hall of Fame in Newport, Rhode Island.
+Meanwhile, in August 2017, Natasha won three of her matches for the International Club of the USA against the International Club of Great Britain in the 2017 edition of the Ted Avory Cup (won by the USA).
 During the tournament, Natasha defeated Amanda Elliott, who competed in the main draw of Wimbledon back in 2008 and 2009.
 Natasha won in straight sets.
+And, in July 2018 Natasha won the women’s singles championship at the ITA Oracle Summer Circuit tournament hosted by Wellesley College.

-And in the biggest family news this year, Xavier was awarded a Rhodes Scholarship in November to study at Oxford University in England.
+And in the biggest family news this past year, Xavier was awarded a Rhodes Scholarship in November 2017 to study at Oxford University in England.
 Xavier becomes just the fifth men’s tennis player to earn the distinction and 55th Harvard student-athlete to earn it since 1920.
+This gives Xavier an opportunity to continue a family tradition started by his uncle Mauricio, who studied at Oxford in 1978-80 on a Marshall Scholarship and earned a “varsity blue” in tennis.

-Tennis has been good to the Gonzalez family.
+Tennis has been very generous to the Gonzalez family.
 They are grateful for all the support and encouragement they have received over the years from so many members of the Texas tennis family.
-From professional staff, coaches and tournament directors to umpires, fellow
+From professional staff, coaches and tournament directors to umpires, fellow players and tennis parents, this family has been touched.